JassyNYC/Swagberry-World/README.md

-# Swagberry-World
+# Artist of Residence
-Website for Swagberryworld
+Website for Old School in Hrisey